Avokald/blog/USER_STORIES.md

 ## Tag
 - [ ] Title
 - [ ] Logged in user can ignore it
+- [ ] Has posts
-- [ ] Can be sorted by popularity or creation time
+- [ ] Tag posts can be sorted by popularity or creation time
 - [ ] Created when user publishes new post with given tag
 - [ ]
 - [ ]